amirmohammadrazmy/python-seo-projects/README.md

 1. broken link checker with python(it will give you status code of links too)
 2. internal link finder script python
-3. keyword rank tracker script python(you can enter your query and your website adress to check your rank on serp)
+3. keyword rank tracker script python(you can enter your query and your website adress to check your rank on serp) you should have python installed on your system to run this project